You should know about Web Fonts in Email for getting results

 Always test your web font:

 Choose fonts carefully, because some improperly designed fonts may not display well in some email clients.
 Fortunately, if you test the fonts and find that they don’t work.
-You may need to switch to web-safe fonts that includes fonts such as Arial, Verdana, Georgia, Times New Roman, Courier or create images with custom fonts you want to use.
+You may need to switch to web-safe fonts that include fonts such as Arial, Verdana, Georgia, Times New Roman, or Courier or create images with custom fonts you want to use.

 Now, creating beautiful emails with modern web fonts is easier than ever.
 With some simple tests and good alternate fonts, your emails can look good on all email clients.
 You can also use email builders for performing this task for you.
+Link